top of page

 • 30 cm host plant for skippers groundcover

-sun to shade shelter for insects lawn alternative
+part sun to shade shelter for insects lawn alternative

-sand, loam soft landings jugelone tolerant
+sand, loam soft landings juglone-tolerant

 .